-On these delightfully nostalgic steam train dining experiences you will be welcomed aboard the dining car of a beautifully restored steam train, where you can relax, enjoy the scenery and a special meal.
-Steam train day trips where a delicious onboard luncheon or dinner is served at your table are perfect for families and friends alike.
+Steam train dining experiences - delightfully nostalgic experiences for two or more!
+You will be welcomed aboard the dining car of a beautifully restored steam train, where you can relax, enjoy the scenery and luncheon, dinner or high tea served at your table.
 Steam train dining FAQs...

 • A 3 course steam train lunch for two to enjoy • Watch the world pass on a scenic 22 mile route • Free travel on the railway for the remainder of the day • Full waitress service and luxury dining coaches